rmrsk/EBGeometry/Examples/Chombo3_DCEL/README.md

     mpirun -np 8 main3d.<something>.ex examples.inputs

-Some of the geometries will generate cut-cells which AMReX does not support, so the geometries should be run with eb2.cover_multiple_cuts=1.

 Other input options are

 * `n_cells = <integer>` For setting the number of grid cells along the coordinate directions.